 No, we will not put a lien on your home.
-If you are selling a home, there may be restrictions that require the removal of a Uniform Commercial Code (UCC) filing before the home can be sold.
+However, if you are selling a home or securing financing using your home as colateral, there may be conditions that require the removal of a Uniform Commercial Code (UCC) filing before the home can be sold or the financing process is completed.
 UCC laws are established to regulate the sales of personal property and other business transactions.
 For example, when a lender gives a car loan to a person buying a car, both parties sign a UCC-1 form.
 The form is filed by the lender and the title is kept by the lender until the loan is paid off.

 The UCC-1 filing should not impact your ability to sell your home as it will be removed and refiled under the new title owner’s name.
 However, it’s important that you contact us as soon as you think you will be selling (or transferring) your home as the UCC removal process may take a few weeks.
 Also, removal fees apply in most jurisdictions and customers are responsible for these.
 The sale of a home is the most common scenario where the UCC-1 filing will need to be removed in advance.
 However, this applies also to any process that may affect your home’s title with the county.
 For example, if you decide to secure a second mortgage on the home on which the solar system is installed, we will also need to remove the UCC filing before you can do so.